tobych/django-feature-flipper/README.rst

 Django Feature Flipper
 ======================

-Use this pluggable app to flip features of your Django site on and off, so you can deploy the necessary code and schema changes without enabling the feature for all your users yet.
+Use this pluggable application to flip features of your Django site on and off, so you can deploy code and schema changes for upcoming features but hide them from your users until you're ready.

 This is one practice commonly used in `continuous deployment`.

 The term "feature flipper" seems to have come from Flickr, as described in this often-cited blog post:

 http://code.flickr.com/blog/2009/12/02/flipping-out/